dricottone/blog/content/_index.md

 worked for the Harris Poll in a similar role, and for Chris Harris & Associate as a political campaign finance intern.

 You can find my CV, code repositories, and other personal work here.
-Below are my most recent blog posts.